AdobeDocs/analytics.en/help/implement/js-implementation/c-mplementation-plug-ins/pagevisibility.md

 >[!NOTE]
 >
 >The following instructions require you to alter the data collection code on your site.
 This can affect data collection on your site, and should only be done by a developer with experience using and implementing Analytics.
-This plug-in is compatible only with AppMeasurement tracking libraries.
+This plug-in is compatible only with [!DNL AppMeasurement] tracking libraries.

 ## Required Supporting Plug-ins {#section_0CA7624F4A7B4B5F851A4300937887AD}